OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 ### Update the Application to Retrieve Data via the Unified API
-*Now you will update the project's codebase to retrieve data from the Unified API to display the values within the Windows 8.1 appilication.*
+*Now you will update the project's codebase to retrieve data from the Unified API to display the values within the Windows 8.1 application.*

 1. Open the file **UserOperations.cs**.
 1. Update the **GetUsersAsync** function to get users from your Azure AD directory: